zoff-kollektiv/cifar/data/people/29-mohamed-ben-moncef-trabelsi.md

 ---
 Businessman, Mohamed Ben Moncef Trabelsi is a nephew of Laila Trabelsi, the wife of Zine El Abidine Ben Ali.
 Son of Yamina Souiei, born in Libya on 7 January 1980.
-Moncef is married to Inès Lejri, allegedly residing in El Khadra, Tunisia.
+Moncef is married to Ines Lejri, allegedly residing in El Khadra, Tunisia.
 [1](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02011R0101-20170128)